QEST Award for Excellence

 When we were granted our Royal Warrant of Appointment to HM The Queen as Manufacturer of Insignia, Honours and Awards in 2008 I learnt about QEST and understood, as in my own trade, the supreme importance of people and their skills.
 I saw that we needed to encourage and preserve these amazing skills for the future and celebrate those that have given their lives to their craft and who are also passing on their valuable experience to new generations.
 Thus, the QEST Award for Excellence was born, which we are proud to support.

-QEST Turners’ Company Scholar - Woodturning & Sculpture
+QEST Scholar - Silversmithing

 Previous Winners